SiT: Self-supervised vIsion Transformer: Introduction

 Self-supervised methods can roughly be categorised in to generative and discriminative approaches.
 Generative approaches \cite{doersch2015unsupervised,dumoulin2016adversarially,NEURIPS2019_18cdf49e} learn to model the distribution of the data.
 However, data modelling generally is computationally expensive and may not be necessary for representation learning in all scenarios.
 On the other hand, discriminative approaches, typically implemented in a contrastive learning framework \cite{caron2018deep,hjelm2018learning,chen2020simple,NEURIPS2020_29539ed9} or using pre-text tasks \cite{larsson2017colorization,gidaris2018unsupervised,jenni2018self}, demonstrate the ability to obtain better generalised representations with modest computational requirements.

 The primary focus of contrastive learning is to learn image embeddings that are invariant to different augmented views of the same image while being discriminative among different images.
-Despite the impressive results achieved by contrastive learning methods, they often disregard the learning of contextual representations, for which alternative pretext tasks, such as reconstruction-based approaches, might be better suited.
-In recent years, a stream of novel pretext tasks have been proposed in the literature, including inpainting patches \cite{pathak2016context}, colourisation \cite{zhang2016colorful,larsson2016learning,larsson2017colorization}, relative patch location \cite{doersch2015unsupervised}, solving jigsaw puzzles \cite{noroozi2016unsupervised,kim2018learning}, cross-channel prediction \cite{zhang2017split}, predicting noise \cite{bojanowski2017unsupervised}, predicting image rotations \cite{gidaris2018unsupervised}, spotting artefacts \cite{jenni2018self}, etc.
+Despite the impressive results achieved by contrastive learning methods, they often disregard the learning of contextual representations as they are focusing on one global transformation invariant representation for the whole image.
+While each and every concept in the image and context within that concept and context around that concept is important for in depth understanding of the image.
+Moreover, most contrastive learning approaches suffer from collapse, a trivial constant solutions.
+To avoid the collapse these, methods use careful implementation details, e.g. stop gradients, large batch size, exponential moving average based teacher network, centring, asymmetric projection head, etc. For more detail and context aware representations, alternative pretext tasks, such as reconstruction or recovery of missing information based approaches, might be better suited.
+In recent years, a stream of novel pretext tasks have been proposed in the literature, including inpainting patches \cite{pathak2016context}, colourisation \cite{zhang2016colorful,larsson2016learning,larsson2017colorization}, relative patch location \cite{doersch2015unsupervised}, solving jigsaw puzzles \cite{noroozi2016unsupervised,kim2018learning}, cross-channel prediction \cite{zhang2017split}, predicting noise \cite{bojanowski2017unsupervised}, predicting image rotations \cite{gidaris2018unsupervised}, spotting artefacts \cite{jenni2018self}, etc. These pretext tasks have been explored for SSL using CNNs frameworks.
+Different from them we developed pretext framework for Vision Transformers (ViT) which can capture local and global context seamlessly.
+Unlike CNNs transformers do not make any assumption about local inductive bias (statistical correlation in the neighbourhood), hence, in order to model useful inductive bias, ViTs require huge amount of data to perform on par with CNNs.
+The proposed GMML framework enables ViTs to learn the useful local inductive bias even from small amount of data and enables ViTs to perform on par with CNNs even on small data while maintaining the advantage on large data.